symbiologist/wutilities/README.md

-# rpackage
+# wutilities
-Template for R packages
+Utility functions and themes for data analysis, including scRNA-seq